Integrating Color and Shape aids Conditional Discrimination even though Separating them aids Card Sorting

 Weikum, W. M. T, Grunau, R. E., Brain, U., Chau, C. M. Y., Boyce, W. T., Diamond, A., & Oberlander, T. F. (2013).
 Prenatal serotonin reuptake inhibitor (SRI) antidepressant exposure and serotonin transporter promoter genotype (SLC6A4) influence executive functions at 6 years of age.
 Frontiers in Cellular Neuroscience, 7, 1-12. (pdf)

-We have been following a cohort of children since before birth whose mothers were moderately depressed during pregnancy (some took an SSRI [a selective serotonin re-uptake inhibitor] antidepressant during pregnancy while others did not).
-We found that if the mother was depressed when the child was 6 years old, that child’s EFs at age 6 varied depending on the child’s SLC6A4 genotype.
-The EFs of children with at least 1 short allele of the gene stayed fine even if their mom reported many depressive symptoms (i.e., they showed resilience and relative insensitivity to the environmental risk of a sad mom).
+We have been following a cohort of children since before birth whose mothers were moderately depressed during pregnancy.
+At the age of 6 years, the EFs of children with at least 1 short allele of the gene stayed fine even if their mom reported many depressive symptoms (i.e., they showed resilience and relative insensitivity to the environmental risk of a sad mom).
 But the EFs of children with 2 long forms of the SLC6A4 gene were very affected by their mom’s mood.
 If their mom was sadder, these children displayed worse EFs than any other group; but if their mom was happier, these children’s EFs were better than any other group.
-Thus, given a sadder mother, children with > 1 short allele of the SLC6A4 gene showed the best EFs, but given a mom who wasn’t sad, children with 2 long alleles of the gene showed the best EFs.
+Thus, given a sadder mother, children with ≥ 1 short allele of the SLC6A4 gene showed the best EFs, but given a mom who wasn’t sad, children with 2 long alleles of the gene showed the best EFs.

 A Dramatically Larger, more Robust, and Developmentally More-Sensitive Flanker Effect